Bareos

 Qubes OS

-Qubes OS is a free and open-source, security-oriented operating system for single-user desktop computing.
+Qubes OS is a free and open-source, security-oriented operating XEN-based system for single-user desktop computing.

-At our booth we're presenting the upcoming release 4.3 not only on a 12-year-old x230 using Heads as a Bios-replacement, we answer questions regarding Qubes OS and show some solutions or workarounds, if there is a more complex configuration needed.
+At our booth we're presenting the release 4.3 not only on a 14-year-old x230 using Heads as a Bios-replacement, we answer questions regarding Qubes OS and show some solutions or workarounds, if there is a more complex configuration needed.

 Termpaint